nsbno/spor/.changeset/green-beans-check.md

 ### Updated components

 - `Dialog` replaces `Modal` - And all sizes and placements are now available from the same component
+- `RadioCard` and `RadioCardGroup` is replaced by new syntax.
+Please consult the docs for more information.

 ### Externals from Chakra: